Ashleshk/Python-Program-Codes/README.md

 with doing it this way is that you don't need to download the whole tutorial again to get the latest version of it, all you need to do is to pull with git and run `make-html.py` again.

+## Authors
+If you have trouble with this tutorial please [tell me about it](./contact-me.md) and I'll make this tutorial better.
+If you like this tutorial, please [give it a star](./README.md#how-can-i-thank-you-for-writing-and-sharing-this-tutorial).